MatijaSi/Welmish-Woundikins/README.md

 ### Goals:
 A story heavy and atmospheric roguelike.
 To add to replayability the story will be procedurally generated.
 Atmosphere will be mostly present through short descriptions of creatures, items, map features...

+No leveling, player should depend on rituals and items for survival.
+Sense of progress will be satisfied by player improving his equipment, specializing it and learning new rituals (learnt through interactions with dungeon denizens)

 ### Version goals:

 Probably won't be followed, they are there just to give you an idea what's in the works.
 Goals are going to change frequently, to suit what is currently being developed.